About Us

 • Creating a high-level risk strategy policy aligned with the Group’s strategic business objectives.

-• Performing risk oversight and reviewing risk profiles; and
+• Performing risk oversight and reviewing risk profiles of the Group; and

-• Providing guidance to the business units’ risk appetite and capacity, and other criteria which, when exceeded, triggers an obligation to report upwards to the Board.
+• Providing guidance to the business units’ risk appetite and capacity, and other criteria which, when exceeded, trigger an obligation to report upwards to the Board.

 b.
 Risk Management Committee (“RMC”)

-• The RMC comprises heads of business units i.e. engineering & construction, property, mall, hotel, business aviation, finance and legal and undertakes the following responsibilities
+The composition of the RMC comprises heads of business units i.e. engineering & construction (“E&C”), property, mall, hotel, business aviation, finance & accounts and legal and undertakes the following responsibilities:

 • Assists the BRSC in ensuring the establishment of sound and robust risk management framework, processes and practices to achieve the Group’s strategic objectives and safeguard shareholders’ investments and the Group’s assets.